Have you always wanted to visit Mexico City?

 This popular district is one of the trendiest and hip parts to stay in and visit when in Mexico City.
 The Avenida Álvaro Obregón, which is the central avenue running through the heart of the district, is one of the best places to explore a more upper-class version of Mexico City life.

-Check availability in the Roma Norte area of Mexico City here
+Check availability in the Roma Norte area of Mexico City here#3 – Isla de las Muñecas Mexico

 Translated directly as the “Island of the Dolls”, we won’t lie – this one is pretty damn creepy.
 Located in the channels of the Xochimilco canal system, which is in the south of Mexico City, this island is infamous for being home to hundreds of strung-up and mutilated dolls.

-In an attempt to appease the spirits, he started to hang up these dolls but ultimately to no avail, as he himself was later found dead close to the same spot as where the girl was discovered.
+In an attempt to appease the spirits, he started to hang up these dolls but ultimately to no avail, as he was later found dead close to the same spot where the girl was discovered.

-Xochimilco & Coyoacan Tour with Frida Kahlo Museum Option
+Xochimilco & Coyoacan Tour with Frida Kahlo Museum Option#4 – Museo Soumaya Mexico

 Museo Soumaya is located in the capital’s trendy district of Polanco, which is pretty safe in comparison with the rest.
-The best way to get here is by taking an Uber or taking the metro to Polanco and then walking several blocks to reach the gem.
+The best way to get here is by taking an Uber or the metro to Polanco and then walking several blocks to reach the gem.

 #5 – Walking Tour of Mexico City